Introduction

 Are there any safety precautions I should take while replacing the brake light?

-Yes, if you disconnect the vehicle’s battery before starting the replacement, you can prevent any electrical shocks or short circuits during the process.
+Disconnecting the vehicle’s battery before starting the replacement can help prevent electrical shocks or short circuits during the process.

 Can I use a different type of bulb if I can’t find the exact replacement?

-No—using a bulb that is not specifically designed for your vehicle can lead to electrical issues or reduced visibility, so always use the correct type as specified in your manual.
+Using a bulb that isn’t specifically designed for your vehicle can cause electrical problems or reduce visibility, so it’s important to use the correct type as outlined in your manual.